isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 and the idea of a "word operator" that doesn't say anything solid but rather operate on the deque directly.

+### Fs Otm ###
+Fs Otm is a fairly conventional language with a fancy, very tall script and an unconventional writing order.
+Like Sekapon, the language has simple onsets and complex codas, giving it a "reversed sound" feel.
+The inflections are a little bit nonconcatenative too, and there are rumours that in this language you *only* name actions.

 [XAX-Sk]: http://isoraqathedh.tumblr.com/tagged/Sekapon
 [XAX-OF]: http://isoraqathedh.tumblr.com/tagged/Ouduec-Fxelw
 [XAX-Ya]: http://isoraqathedh.tumblr.com/search/Ya-k%C4%95naj (Same problem with Gwa-elohba.
 It seems like hyphens are a sticking point)